-The Research wing of the Faculty of Architecture, Design & Planning at the University of Sydney is one of the best in the world.
+The Research wing of the Sydney School of Architecture, Design & Planning at the University of Sydney is one of the best in the world.
 We combine cutting edge labs and resources, world-leading researchers and the flexibility and support required for exciting and innovative research.

 The architecture research collaborative is the research hub for architectural history, theory and criticism at the University of Sydney, Australia.
 Arc focuses on the critical, historical and cultural forces that constitute architecture and the broader built environment.